What is career pathing?

 Career pathing tools

-Leaders should think of Career Pathing tools as their lifesaver during today’s turnover tsunami.
-As employees reimagine their careers and consider new directions, Career Pathing enables them to find relevant opportunities within your organization.
+Leaders should think of career pathing tools as their lifesaver during today’s skills shortage.
+As employees reimagine their careers and consider new directions, career pathing enables them to find relevant opportunities within their organization.
 The most impactful tools don’t just show people one potential path; instead, they present users with a few different options for what direction their careers can take, so employees can choose the path that fits best.
 Ideally, these tools might help workers discover roles that they never knew existed within your company, giving them new reasons to stay.

-The best Career Pathing Tools take it one step further by presenting users with an immediate solution to start strategizing their career goals.
-AI-driven tools can identify the skills gaps that employees need to bridge to reach their desired role, and then present them with learning and development resources to get them up to speed.
-There are even some tools, like Gloat’s Career Agility offering, that include boards so that employees can monitor their progress and see what they’ll need to do next.
+The best career pathing tools take it one step further by presenting users with an immediate solution to start strategizing their career goals.
+AI-driven tools can identify the skill gaps that employees need to bridge to reach their desired role, and then present them with learning and development resources to get them up to speed.

 How to support effective career path planning and development

-Meaningful Career Path planning and development have never been more crucial than they are right now.
-As employees weigh their options and rethink their paths forward, employers need to demonstrate that there are plenty of opportunities to grow with their organization if they want to hold onto top talent.
+Meaningful career path planning and development have never been more crucial.
+As employees weigh their options and rethink their paths forward, employers need to demonstrate that there are plenty of opportunities to grow with their organization if they want to hold onto top talent and keep up with ever-evolving skills.

 Related